DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/addrequesthooks.md

 You can also use the [test.requestHooks](../test/requesthooks.md) and [fixture.requestHooks](../fixture/requesthooks.md) methods to attach request hooks to an individual test or a fixture.
 These methods attach hooks before test code starts, so they can handle all HTTP requests the page sends.

-To remove attached request hooks, use the [t.removeRequestHooks](removerequesthooks.md) method.
+Use the [t.removeRequestHooks](removerequesthooks.md) method to remove attached request hooks.